emullallphotography/linknprk/README.md

   ### What is linknprk?
   Linknprk is a website that teaches you about the band Linkin Park and how and why the band members got  into music

+If you want to collab on any of these projects email me at [eTmullall@outlook.com](mailto:eTmullall@outlook.com)